Home Blog MES System Architecture

-A manufacturing execution system is a digitized solution.
-It comprises software and hardware components that enable full visibility and production control.
+A manufacturing execution system (MES) is a digitized solution that comprises software and hardware components that enable full visibility and production control, connecting the business planning and operations control layers.

 The functionality of an MES can be extended by connecting external modules for analyzing data, making reports, developing forecasts, etc.